Paint Your Wagon (film): Production

+Development

 Multiple attempts were made to adapt Alan Jay Lerner's Paint Your Wagon into a film.
 Warner Bros. considered making the film with Doris Day and Paramount Pictures considered making it with Bing Crosby.
 Louis B. Mayer purchased the film rights before his death in 1957, and Paramount bought the rights from his estate.

-Lerner, who wrote the screenplays for An American in Paris, Gigi, and My Fair Lady, produced the film.
-Lerner selected Joshua Logan, who previously directed the film adaption of Lerner's Camelot, to direct the film.
-Blake Edwards wanted to direct the film, but Lerner declined his offer and Edwards instead directed Darling Lili.
+Lerner, who wrote the screenplays for An American in Paris (1951), Gigi (1958), and My Fair Lady (1964), produced the film.
+Lerner selected Joshua Logan, who previously directed the film adaption of Lerner's Camelot (1967), to direct Paint Your Wagon.
+Blake Edwards had wanted to direct the film, but Lerner declined his offer and Edwards instead directed Darling Lili (1970).
 The plot was significantly changed from the stage play.
 Lerner attempted to have Frederick Loewe compose the film's soundtrack, but he declined and instead suggested André Previn.

+Logan did not like the plot of the original stage play as he found it boring.
+Lerner agreed with Logan and hired Paddy Chayefsky to make changes to the script.
+However, Logan felt that Chayefsky's was too detailed and difficult to understand.

 Clint Eastwood was selected instead of George Maharis.
-Lee Marvin accepted the lead role instead of appearing in The Wild Bunch.
+Lee Marvin accepted the lead role instead of appearing in The Wild Bunch (1969).
 He received $1 million, while Eastwood was paid $750,000.
-Faye Dunaway, Mia Farrow and Tuesday Weld turned down the role of Elizabeth before Seberg was cast.
+Faye Dunaway, Mia Farrow, and Tuesday Weld turned down the role of Elizabeth before Jean Seberg was cast.
 Julie Andrews, Sally Ann Howes, and Diana Rigg were also considered for the role.
 Lesley Ann Warren, who was under contract to Paramount, had to bow out after she became pregnant.